 Consult With Your Patients

-Otherwise, your patients may be interested in other procedures, and upon consulting with them, you may decide on a different route.
+Your patients may be interested in other procedures, and upon consulting with them, you may decide on a different route.
 Brow lifts, arm lifts, liposuction and abdominoplasty — also known as tummy tuck surgery — are all popular procedures that may interest your patients.
 Couple the results with your current goals, and you can brainstorm procedure options to research.

 Fulfill Procedure Requirements

 Most aesthetic procedures require equipment and technology, while others are more minimalistic in their requirements.
 Liposuction, for example, requires machines with cannulas, canisters and pumps.
-On the other hand, dermal fillers require the syringe and filler itself.
+On the other hand, dermal fillers require a syringe and the filler itself.
 The few requirements for dermal fillers may appeal to you more than liposuction, at least at first.

 It’s also a good idea to recruit nurses, or other practitioners, to assist with your new aesthetic procedures, as many nurses specialize in the field.
 Nurses with aesthetics training can consult with patients, perform pre-and post-operative care, assist physicians in surgery and administer many injections and fillers themselves.
 They are an enormous asset to growing practices, so take your time to recruit and review potential candidates as you expand your practice.
 You can even complete your aesthetic training together.

 Once you have an idea of what procedures to pursue, it’s time to earn your certification.
 The most important step to becoming a medical aesthetician is to ensure you’re qualified.
 Yes, you already practice medicine, but that doesn’t qualify you for aesthetic medicine.
 You’ll first need to take the proper educational and certification courses to be eligible.